-The Thai Journal of Public Health aims to publish high quality original research and review articles in the disciplines of public health, which cover microbiology, biostatistics, nutrition and dietetics, food science for health, public health nursing, parasitology and entomology, public health administration, epidemiology, environmental health, health education and behavioral sciences, sanitary engineering, family health, occupational health and safety, community health, health promotion and disease prevention.
+The Thai Journal of Public Health aims to publish high quality articles in the disciplines of public health, which cover microbiology, biostatistics, nutrition and dietetics, food science for health, public health nursing, parasitology and entomology, public health administration, epidemiology, environmental health, health education and behavioral sciences, sanitary engineering, family health, occupational health and safety, community health, health promotion and disease prevention.
 We publish articles which address topics related to disease prevention, threats to human health, and the promotion of human health to prolong a healthy life, whereby health relates to physical, social and psychological well-being.
 All articles must be able to demonstrate that the work can benefit the general public by furthering the understanding of public health issues and by demonstrating its application to the advancement of public health.
-The public health implications of the findings must be made clear, and the work must be of interest to public health professionals and others who are engaged in the field of public health.
+The public health implications of findings must be made clear, and the work must be of interest to public health professionals and others who are engaged in the field of public health.

 3 issues per year: Jan-Apr, May-Aug, Sep-Dec, each containing 8-10 articles.